-Ball State's bachelor of fine arts (BFA) in studio art with an emphasis in glass demands mental and physical skills, collaboration, and teamwork.
-It also necessitates the use of the entire body and full focus of the mind.
+Ball State's art major (BFA) with a focus on glass demands mental and physical skills, collaboration, and teamwork.
+It also necessitates the use of the entire body and the full focus of the mind.

 As a glass artist, you will work with extreme heat and discipline-specific tools, perfecting your ability to guide and shape the semi-liquid molten glass as it cools and hardens, creating forms that embrace your personal vision and creativity.